CrispinStichart/dinosaur-comics-random-second-panel/README.md

 Seriously, last time I messed around with making server-side websites, there were no free offerings.
 If you wanted a server you could actually do something with, you had to pay for it.

 And once you paid for it, you had to manage it.
-Take your eyes off it for a minute, and next thing you know it's part of a russian botnet.
+Take your eyes off it for a minute, and next thing you know it's part of a Russian botnet.

 Today, in the span of an hour, I: